Baby rabbit in garden with daisies

 Treats:

 Glenburn Veterinary Surgeons is a group of three veterinary practices (as described on its website).
 The clinic is set up for routine small‑animal care (cats, dogs and other small animals) as well as urgent presentations: recent reviews describe being seen quickly for weekend emergencies, with diagnostics such as X‑rays used for a painful cat.
 The website also flags preventative care options via a Pet Health Club® Plus plan that includes consultations.
-Owners’ experiences in reviews are mostly positive about access and handling—getting appointments when needed, a “large reception area,” and staff taking time to keep a first visit low‑stress for a nervous dog—but there are also sharply negative accounts around cost and being asked to pay before treatment, and one detailed complaint about a rushed/unsupported diagnosis with no tests offered.

 Our Score (71/100)